Mixed Signals from Beijing: Taking the Recent Xi-Ma Meeting with Plenty of Salt

-However, the outcome of the very meeting —apart from the first shaking of the hands between the two formerly opposing party leaders from the Chinese Civil War— fell relatively flat.
-The meeting, albeit historic and precedent-setting, had little new come from it.
-Representatives of Xi reiterated four points to Ma: the adherence to the 1992 consensus, the development of cross-Strait peace, the expansion of prosperity, and the cooperative pursuit of the Chinese renaissance.
-Ma, in turn, told Xi of his wishes to consolidate the 1992 consensus, reduce tension through peaceful means, increase win-win economic agreements, establish an emergency communications hotline, and cooperatively revitalize the Chinese culture.1
+International praise of this historic meeting was heard across the world.
+And both state news media sites in China and Taiwan had headlines speaking of peace, in one fashion or another.
+However, the outcome of the very meeting —apart from the first shaking of the hands between the two former opposing party leaders from the Chinese Civil War— fell relatively flat.
+The meeting, albeit historic and precedent-setting, had little new come from it: representatives of Xi reiterated four points to Ma: the adherence to the 1992 consensus, the development of cross-Strait peace, the expansion of prosperity, and the cooperative pursuit of the Chinese renaissance.
+Ma, in turn, told Xi of his wishes to consolidate the 1992 consensus, reduce tension through peaceful means, increase win-win economic agreements, establish an emergency communications hotline, and cooperatively revitalize the Chinese culture.

-For instance, in September 2014, Xi preached about a more “one country, two systems” model for reunification.3 Yet, a year and a month later, Xi met with President Ma only to repeat his original rhetoric of the 1992 consensus —a 180-degree change of his original policy.
-This quick flip-flop and inconsistency of rhetoric and policy goals represent the diverse forms of distrust many Taiwanese citizens feel regarding Chinese policies.
-The short time between these two differing position predicates what many pro-independence Taiwanese believe is truly at play on the macro-scale, namely that this month’s Xi-Ma meeting was simply a move by Beijing to calm Taiwanese fears of total Chinese regional hegemony.
+In analyzing recent actions taken by the Xi-Li Administration, however, the general conclusion Taiwan and its allies might draw from this meeting is that no action from Beijing should be taken at face value.
+The CPC’s history of backdoor policies and mixed signals has long left Taiwan and the West guessing the underlying intentions of its actions.
+In September 2014, for instance, President Xi advocated a “one country, two systems” model for the reunification of Taiwan and China.
+Yet, a year and a month later, Xi met with Ma only to repeat his original position on the 1992 consensus —a 180-degree change of his 2014 position.
+This policy inconsistency deeply informs the distrust many Taiwanese citizens feel regarding Chinese policies.
+The short time between these two differing position predicates what many pro-independence Taiwanese believe is truly at play, namely that this month’s Xi-Ma meeting was simply a move by Beijing to calm Taiwanese fears of Chinese regional hegemony.

-These darker, more Cold War-esque policies enacted by China in the South China Sea should not be neglected by Taiwan and its allies.
-For fear of forceful reunification, the ROC must not be blinded by the initial joy of a promised peaceful future with the Mainland as exhibited by the recent Xi-Ma meeting.
-Instead, policymakers and analysts in Taiwan must beware the actions of their giant cousin across the Strait.
-They must analyze under close scrutiny each and every action the CPC enacts, questioning the possible hidden motivations for their actions.
+These opaque, Cold War-esque policies pursued by China in the South China Sea should not be neglected by Taiwan and its allies.
+For fear of forceful reunification, the ROC must not be blinded by the uplifting rhetoric of a peaceful future with the Mainland coming from the recent Xi-Ma meeting.
+Instead, Taiwanese policymakers must beware the actions of their cousin across the Strait; they must analyze under close scrutiny each and every action Beijing takes, questioning possible hidden dual motives.